 In 2002, the VT Trockentechnik company was taken over from Dr. Vanicek.
 Production of plant components was subsequently carried out at both the Eberschwang and Hartberg location

 ...the 1003 system was developed.
 The system allows energy consumption during timber drying to be reduced by 50%!

-The 1003 system is available for our drying chambers, progressive kilns and belt dryers.
+The 1003 system is available for our dry kilns, progressive kilns and belt dryers.
 It is also possible to convert older systems to type 1003.

-A number of 1003 projects have been implemented to date in Austria, Germany, the Czech Republic, Finland and Latvia.
+A number of 1003 projects have been implemented to date in Austria, Germany, the Czech Republic, Finland, Latvia, North America and Italy.

-A new ear in the company Mühlböck started 2018 with the takeover of the management by Richard Mühlböck.
-170 employees are now employed at the Eberschwang and Hartberg sites, and the number is increasing.
-Today, 12,500 drying chambers are successfully in operation worldwide...
+A new era in the company Mühlböck started 2018 with the takeover of the management by Richard Mühlböck.
+About 160 employees are now employed at the Eberschwang and Hartberg sites.
+Today, 12,500 dry kilns are successfully in operation worldwide.